mezis/elba/README.md

 Command-line interface for Amazon's ELB

+## Installing

+As simple as

+    gem install 'elba'

 ## Getting started

 Elba relies on the excellent [Fog gem](http://fog.io/) to connect to Amazon's APIs.